bonomani/devmon/docs/TEMPLATES.md

 # TEMPLATES

-## A core component

-Devmon's templates enable you to:

-- Define specific SNMP OIDs
-- Transform data (collected by SNMP or already transformed)
-- Define thresholds and alarm message
-- Define how Devmon `tests` will be display in Xymon (output message)

-## Rolling your own
+## Rolling your own tests
-Crafting your own Devmon template is a breeze.
-You don't need to write a single line of code!
+Devmon's templates let you create your own test: You don't need to write a single line of code!
 But having a bit of know-how with regular expressions
 helps: http://www.regular-expressions.info/

+- Select the SNMP OIDs to query
+- Transform data gathered through SNMP or previously transformed
+- Define thresholds and alarm messages
+- Define how the test will be displayed in Xymon (output message)

+### The Template folder
 Template data is stored in the `templates` folder of your Devmon installation.
 For a single server, the folder is read regularly; for multiple servers, the database is utilized.

-Inside the `templates` folder, there are subfolders for each vendor-model, like `Cisco 2950` or `Cisco 3750`.
-The names of these subfolders don't matter because each one must have a `specs` file that specifies the template

 Note: If you have multiple servers, it's best to keep only one copy of your templates folder, preferably on your main server.
 Remove any extra template folders on your other servers.
 This avoids confusion when syncing templates to your database, making sure everything matches up.

+## The vendor-model folders
+Inside the `templates` folder, there are subfolders for each vendor-model, like `Cisco 2950` or `Cisco 3750`.
+The names of these subfolders don't matter because each one must have a `specs` file that specifies the template

 ## The `specs` file
 The `specs` file holds data specific to the vendor-model ans should look like
 ```
 vendor   : cisco
 model    : 2950